VuframeLab/PanicAR/Readme.md

 ### I get duplicate symbol warnings
 This can happen if the -load_all linker flag is used, reportedly.
 Try removing it.

+### Why can PanicAR not be run on the iPod Touch?
+PanicAR is not supported, because the iPod Touch does not have a compass.

+### Why does PanicAR drain my battery so fast?
+The main energy consumer in PanicAR is the camera.
+The native camera app also drains the battery quite fast.